-- Additional management capacity to support the development of key Directorate objectives (£0.135m). - An overspend on Education and Learning (£0.075m) resulting from overspends on staffing (£0.105m) and loss of income (£0.220m), partly offset by additional income from schools (-£0.061m) and underspends at the Open Learning Centre, on former teachers pensions and on operational budgets (-£0.189m). - A net underspend on Children's Social Care (-£0.093m).
-Care and accommodation costs for Children Looked After underspent (-£0.497m) as average costs were lower than expected and new income contributions were secured for health-related support services.
-Other significant variances included reduced savings from the transformation programme (£0.250m), general support to Children Looked After (+0.178m), care leavers support and maintenance costs (-£0.154m), support to fostering (+£0.066m), Childcare Solicitors (+£0.217m), Disability Care Needs (+£0.083m) and Unaccompanied Asylum Seekers (-£0.115m). - An overspend on care packages within Adult Social Care, primarily due to an increase in the number and cost of learning disability clients (£1.351m).
-This was partly offset by underspends at Waymead, the in-house respite service, as it remained closed throughout the year (-£0.102m) and additional winter pressures funding and staff vacancies (-£0.430m). - Within Mental Health and Out of Hours, care packages overspent (£1.200m) due to an increase in both numbers and the complexity of needs.
-Forestcare overspent (£0.180m), mainly due to reductions in income, as did the Emergency Duty Service (£0.029m). - An underspend on Early Help and Communities (-£0.128m).
-The main elements were underspends within Housing Welfare & Benefits (-£0.171m), largely caused by a reduction in the provision for bad debts, from staff vacancies (-£0.152m) and other budgets, in particular in the Youth Service (-£0.149m) within Early Help.
-These were partly offset by an overspend on Housing Management and Property (£0.508m) due to voids and additional repairs. - Transfer of General and Covid-19 Contingency Funding into People to cover additional pressures experienced during the year (-£2.300m).
+- The Management Team has experienced vacancies, including in the support team and other specialist roles (-£0.114m). - An overspend on staffing within Education and Learning (£0.674m) partly offset by related additional income (-£0.241m), primarily relating to the Special Education Needs Team.
+Additional legal and specialist support (£0.173m) and specialist pupil transport costs (£0.094m) were partly offset by a range of under spends, most notably delays in arranging new service deliver contracts (-£0.192m) and reduced spend on former teachers' pensions (-£0.092m). - A net underspend on Children's Social Care (-£1.971m).
+Care and accommodation costs for Children Looked After underspent (-£2.231m) due to reduced numbers and average costs being lower than expected.
+This has been achieved partly through improved support packages before a placement is made, including fostering services (£0.438m).
+Other significant variances occurred on Childcare Solicitors (£0.194m), and Unaccompanied Asylum Seekers (-£0.290m). - An overspend on care packages within adult social care, primarily due to an increase in the number and cost of clients (£1.351m), in particular relating to nursing and residential placements.
+This was partly offset by underspends at Waymead, the inhouse respite service (-£0.065m), additional Better Care Funding (-£0.360m), staff vacancies (-£0.275m) and reduced equipment spend (-£0.045m). - Within Mental Health and Out of Hours, care packages overspent (£1.513m) due to an increase in both numbers and the complexity of needs.
+Staffing costs also overspent due to reliance on agency staff (£0.148m).
+These costs were partly offset by additional income at Forestcare (-£0.140m) and an increase in the contribution from the Better Care Fund (-£0.250m). - An underspend on Early Help and Communities (-£0.763m).
+The main elements were underspends within Early Help, primarily relating to staffing (£-0.182m), the Youth Service (-£0.149m), Housing Options (-£0.126m) and Housing Welfare & Benefits (-£0.373m), partly relating to the receipt and usage of additional grant funding to fund costs incurred.